The events that led to Mohd. Arif’s arrest are curious, to say the least. The accepted version of the story is this:

 There is something even more significant in the Senior Advocate’s submissions.
 She contended, “no such incident of outsiders going into the Red Fort and shooting ever happened.
 The said shooting was a result of the brawl of army men themselves.
 The whole story was nothing but a myth.”
 I do not need to state, the contention was rejected.
 But here too SC considered it important to spell out: “There are some circumstances which completely belie the theory of internal brawl.
-It would have to be remembered that a Civilian Sentry Abdullah Thakur was the first to lose his life.
-There is nothing to suggest that the said Sentry Abdullah Thakur or the Second Casualty Rifleman (Barber) Uma Shankar, as also Naik Ashok Kumar had developed any enmity with anybody in the Battalion.”
+It would have to be remembered, a Civilian Sentry Abdullah Thakur was the first to lose his life.
+There is nothing to suggest, said Sentry Abdullah Thakur or the Second Casualty Rifleman (Barber) Uma Shankar as also Naik Ashok Kumar had developed any enmity with anybody in the Battalion.”

 Kamini Jaiswal’s submissions were given importance.
 There is no doubt.
 She too thought, the submissions deserved a voice.
 Is the Indian Army suppressing a truth?
 It does not matter.
 The Death Penalty Project, Humanitarians, Midnight CJI Calls notwithstanding, Mohd.
 Arif is going to die.
 They delayed it for as long as they could and even more.